 In the following video you’ll see an existing vinyl liner pool that we converted to fiberglass.
-The most amazing aspect of this entire project is that the dilapidated vinyl pool your about to see is only 15 years old….and it’s already gone through three liners!
+The most amazing aspect of this entire project is that the dilapidated vinyl pool you're about to see is only 15 years old…and it’s already gone through 3 liners!

 For those of you debating whether vinyl or fiberglass is right for you, it can be difficult to overcome the appealing low initial cost of vinyl, but this video will demonstrate exactly why vinyl liner pools are not cheaper in the long run.
 In fact, the owner of the pool your about to see had already invested well over $12,000 in liner replacements in only 15 short years.
 He decided to cut his losses and install a gorgeous fiberglass pool with relatively no long term cost of ownership.

 But even if you remove the aspect of liner replacements from the equation, there are still significant differences between the look of fiberglass and vinyl liner pools, and this is the main focus of the following video.

 You’ll see the differences between the look of a standard vinyl liner pool and a standard fiberglass pool.

 Two of the major differences that we demonstrate in the video are: